Business students

 The Department of Business Information Systems is preparing students for the enormous opportunities arising from the Big Data revolution.

-Students in the department’s undergraduate major in Business Analytics and Information Management receive a B.S. in Business Administration.
+Students in the department’s undergraduate major in Business Analytics and Information Management receive a BS in Business Administration.
 This means that they graduate with a broad-based understanding of both business functions and information technology.
-This combination gives them the in-demand skills prizes by employers in virtually every field.
+This combination gives them the in-demand skills prized by employers in virtually every field.
+The department also oversees the Master of Science in Business Analytics program, which prepares graduates to become decision-makers who can utilize data to optimize and change the business landscape.

 Access to Financial Market Data Tools